-Prior to any procedure, check that the area has been anaesthetised adequately by checking sensation, pinching using toothed forceps.
+Prior to any procedure, check that the area has been anaesthetised adequately by checking sensation, such as by pinching gently using toothed forceps.

 It is very important to know the safe dosage of local anaesthetic.
-The table below is a guide but you should check local protocols before administering it.
+The table below is a guide for adults, however you should check local protocols before administering.

 |Anaesthetic||Without adrenaline||With adrenaline|

 - Local anaesthetic is useful in many procedures to improve post-operative analgesia